Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Introduction

-The core benefits that the surrogate model provides is intuitive: with a model, the tuner can obtain a quick evaluation of the configurations' performance, hence saving a huge amount of resources that would otherwise be required to measure the system.
+Indeed, tuners that rely on the model-centric Bayesian optimization (and its variants) are overwhelming~\cite{accuracy_can_lie,k2vtune,DBLP:journals/corr/abs-2112-07303,DBLP:conf/ijcai/ChenCDS4RAG} and even those tuners that are model-free by design can be seamlessly paired with a surrogate model~\cite{conex, bestconfig, lopez2016irace, paramils, Sway}, including those that support multi-fidelity~\cite{DBLP:conf/ase/Ye0L26}.
+Here, a surrogate model correlates configurations with their likely performance (often achieved by some machine learning methods), serving as a prediction proxy for the costly system measurement.
+The core benefits of those model-based tuners is intuitive: with a model, the tuner can obtain a quick (estimated) evaluation of the configurations' performance to guide the tuning, hence saving a huge amount of resources that would otherwise be required to measure the system.
 For example, it has been shown that predicting a configuration's performance using the neural network-based model \texttt{DaL} \cite{DaL,DBLP:journals/tse/GongCB25} only take $\approx18$ seconds, which is trivial compared with the maximum of $166$ minutes required for measuring only one configuration directly on the database system \textsc{MariaDB}~\cite{DBLP:conf/sigsoft/0001L24}.
 Therefore, while some works concentrate on how to integrate the model with a tuner, many have also exclusively focused on proposing a more accurate model~\cite{DBLP:journals/corr/abs-2403-03322}, such as \texttt{HINNPerf} \cite{HINNPerf}, \texttt{SeMPL} \cite{DBLP:journals/pacmse/Gong024}, and \texttt{DHDA}~\cite{DBLP:conf/icse/XiangChen26}, which can be paired with diverse heuristic tuners~\cite{accuracy_can_lie}.